CityofSirtel/mullvad-wg-custom-dns/README.md

 '127.0.0.1, 8.8.8.8, local.example.com'
 ```

-Make sure you have a free slot for a Wireguard key on your account before you create it, the script will generate a new one.
+Make sure you have a free slot for a Wireguard key on your account before you create it, the script will generate a new one unless you are replacing an existing config file.

 The -R flag can be used to regenerate keys and get a new IP for your existing config file, replacing the Wireguard key with Mullvad for you.
 This is what the [app does](https://mullvad.net/en/help/why-wireguard/) and it's best practice to change your internal IP every so often.